 This project seeks to develop an integrated design suite with built-in design aids for various AM manufacturability requirements.

-The technical approach consists of developing and implementing design aids and cost models for both the EOS direct metal laser sintering (DMLS) process and the ExOne binder jetting process (BJP) into the ANSYS SpaceClaim module.
-New cellular structure design optimization (CSDO) functionalities which include natural frequency, thermal cooling, and simultaneous constrained stress and thermal cooling optimization are being developed.
-The approach also involves implementing the new and existing CSDO functionalities, including minimum compliance and constrained stress optimization, into the ANSYS topology optimization module.
+To develop and implement the design aids and cost models, new lattice structure design optimization (LSDO) functionalities which include natural frequency, thermal cooling, and simultaneous constrained stress and thermal cooling optimization are being developed.
+The technical approach also involves implementing the new and existing LSDO functionalities, including minimum compliance and constrained stress optimization, into the ANSYS topology optimization module.
 The developing integrated design tool is being applied to optimize the design of several high potential applications, such as lightweight laser systems, support structures for AM parts, and lightweight multifunctional components for motion control systems, missiles, and engines.

 Other Project Participants

 - United Technologies Research Corporation (UTRC)

 - EOS / Marcus Machinery